Gmina Rudziniec

 Gmina Rudziniec (dt:Rudzinitz) is a rural gmina (administrative district) in Gliwice County, Silesian Voivodeship, in southern Poland.
 Its seat is the village of Rudziniec, which lies approximately 21 km north-west of Gliwice and 44 km west of the regional capital Katowice.

-The gmina covers an area of 160.39 km2, and as of 2019 its total population is 10,633.
+The gmina covers an area of 160.39 km2, and as of 2019, its total population was 10,633.

 Villages

 Gmina Rudziniec contains the villages and settlements of Bojszów, Bycina, Chechło, Kleszczów, Łącza, Łany, Ligota Łabędzka, Niekarmia, Niewiesze, Pławniowice, Poniszowice, Rudno, Rudziniec, Rzeczyce, Słupsko, Taciszów and Widów.

 Neighbouring gminas

 Gmina Rudziniec is bordered by the towns of Gliwice, Kędzierzyn-Koźle and Pyskowice, and by the gminas of Bierawa, Sośnicowice, Toszek and Ujazd.